KurtGokhan/chat-app-web/README.md

 # Chat App Web

+This is a live Chat application demo built in React using hooks, function components and Context API.

 ## Commands

 To build and run the app end-to-end, run the following command and open http://localhost:4000